 (b) whether any charge in relation to an offence, whether committed in or outside Western Australia, is outstanding or whether any proceeding in relation to such an offence is pending.

-[Regulation 19 amended in Gazette 11 Nov 2014 p.
+[Regulation 19 amended: Gazette 11 Nov 2014 p.
 4261.]

 20. Enrolment at government school of persons who do not have an entitlement to enrol under s.
 76